 ‘Women in Black’ tells the story of Chance Hardwick, an exceptionally handsome young man from the Heartland who arrives in Hollywood in the 1950s.
 He becomes a movie star but, tragically, dies young.

-The fifth annual Bay Area Book Festival, May 4-5, will fill downtown with hundreds of authors, exhibitors.
+The fifth annual Bay Area Book Festival, May 4-5, will fill downtown with hundreds of authors and exhibitors.

 [Sponsored] The Bay Area Book Festival put together this cross-section of international authors you can see for yourself this weekend in downtown Berkeley.